VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 ```

 `blacklist`: Log messages contain the blacklist array items will not logged.

-`FileNamePrefix`: Gets or sets the filename prefix to use for log files.
+`fileNamePrefix`: Gets or sets the filename prefix to use for log files.
 Defaults is `logs-`

-`LogDirectory`: The directory in which log files will be written, relative to the app process.
+`logDirectory`: The directory in which log files will be written, relative to the app process.
 Default is `Logs` directory.

-`RetainedFileCountLimit`: Gets or sets a strictly positive value representing the maximum retained file count or null for no limit.
+`retainedFileCountLimit`: Gets or sets a strictly positive value representing the maximum retained file count or null for no limit.
 Defaults is 2 files.

-`FileSizeLimit`: Gets or sets a strictly positive value representing the maximum log size in MB or null for no limit.
+`fileSizeLimit`: Gets or sets a strictly positive value representing the maximum log size in MB or null for no limit.
 Once the log is full, no more messages will be appended.
 Defaults is `10MB`.

 After setting the logging destination, you need to configure Elasticsearch:
 ```csharp